dmksnnk/blog/content/howto/Build a Docker image with private repos.md

 ## GitLab CI/CD

-In GitLab CI, to build the image, we need to create a `.netrc` configuration with `CI_JOB_TOKEN` and pass it to Kaniko secrets.
+In GitLab CI, to build the image, you need to create a `.netrc` configuration with `CI_JOB_TOKEN` and pass it to Kaniko secrets.
 Here is an example:

 ```yaml
 build: